TianduoWang/DPO-ST/README.md

 ## Introduction
-Teaching small language models (e.g., T5-large and Llama-2-7b) do chain-of-thought reasoning by distilling from larger models like GPT-4 has become the one of the most effective methods.
-However, relying on such closed-source and propietry large models can be both computationally and economically costly.
-Our paper demonstrates that small language models are capable of learning from their own chain-of-thought in a self-training way, starting with limited amount of human-annnotated, high-quality training data.
-We also provide an effective and efficient way for integrating language models with external calculators during inference to improve the performance.
+Teaching small language models (e.g., T5-large) chain-of-thought reasoning by distilling from larger models like GPT-4 is shown to be effective.
+However, relying on such propietry large models can be both economically and computationally costly.
+Our paper demonstrates that small language models are capable of learning from their own generations in a self-training manner, starting with a limited amount of high-quality, human-annotated training data.
+Additionally, we present an efficient method for integrating external calculators during inference to boost performance.
 <p align="center">
     <img src="images/intro.png" width="55%"> <br>
-    Our approach demonstrates superior performance while minimizing the required compute cost
+    Our approach demonstrates superior performance while minimizing the required compute cost.
 </p>

 ## About DPO-ST